Chamber passes amendments to pay law to increase pay to civil servants

-On Wednesday, the Chamber of Deputies passed a bill that provides, among other things, for an increase in the pay to civil servants and contract staff employed by Presidential Administration, the General Secretariat of the Government, and Parliament's services, according to AGERPRES.
+On Wednesday, the Chamber of Deputies passed a bill that provides, among other things, for an increase in the pay to civil servants and contract staff employed by Presidential Administration, the General Secretariat of the Government, and Parliament's services.

 The bill amends Framework Law 153/2017 on the remuneration of public staff.